 Fully Integrated Cooling Solution

-The S-Type Essential is a versatile, rack-mountable sub-Kelvin cryostat designed for the operation of low-temperature electronic devices, such as single-photon detectors or light sources, or the integration of complex customer setups.
+The S-Type Essential is a fully integrated 19’’ rack mounted cryogenic platform for the continuous, cryogen-free cooling of quantum devices.
 In its standard configuration, the system provides continuous cooling at 300 mK and “one-shot” operation down to 100 mK – independent of the supply with cryogens.

 Built for maximum design flexibility, even below 1 K

-Despite its compact size the S-Type Essential features a large sample platform of 150 mm x 300 mm to accommodate complex user setups or multiple electronic devices.
-With two large user ports of 120 mm x 110 mm, it can be easily adapted to integrate, e.g., special wiring, fiber-optics or custom setups.
+Despite its compact size the S-Type Essential features a large sample platform to accommodate complex user setups or multiple electronic devices.
+The System can be easily adapted to integrate, e.g., special wiring, fiber-optics, or custom setups.

-In its standard configuration, the S-Type Essential features two ADR units which work together to provide continuous, cryogen-free cooling at temperatures as low as 300 mK.
+In its standard configuration, the S-Type Essential features a combination of two ADR units that provide continuous, cryogen-free cooling at temperatures as low as 300 mK.
 Additionally, both units can be operated in “one-shot” mode to reach temperatures as low as 100 mK for a limited hold time.
-Both in continuous and “one-shot” mode, the cooling process is automatic and can be controlled though our intuitive graphical user interface.
+Both in continuous and “one-shot” mode, the cooling process is automatic and can be controlled through our intuitive graphical user interface.
+As operation is largely automated, the system does not require special expertise..

 Innovative cooling for state-of-the-art science and technology